 And keep watching your email for additional information and updates about this year's Great Pumpkin Ride.
 Our Facebook pages will also be updated with the same information (or links to the same information).

-Up to date FAQ, routes and Cue Sheets for 2017 are imminent!
-Here are last years to give you a notion.
+Up to date FAQ, routes and Cue Sheets for 2018 can be accessed at:

-Here are the links to the cue sheets (which include elevation profiles), and a map of all three route distances:
+Here is a map of all three route distances:

 *The 68-mile ride is now 67 miles (for all you sticklers out there, it's actually 67.11 miles).
 We made a couple of minor safety adjustments to the course to avoid two-way rider traffic in a couple of spots on the route.
 The cue sheets posted here are correct.